yuntaeJ/MP-Construction-Sites-Monitoring/README.md

 This the official repo of the paper "Motion Prediction at Construction Sites: A Computer Vision Approach to Enhanced Safety Management and Automation in Multi-Camera Systems".
 The code will be publically opened after the paper is published.

-Authors: Yuntae Jeona, Dai Quoc Tranb, Almo Senja Kulinana, Taeheon Kimc, Minsoo Parkd and Seunghee Park
+Authors: Yuntae Jeon, Dai Quoc Tran, Almo Senja Kulinan, Taeheon Kim, Minsoo Park and Seunghee Park

 ## Proposed Approach